cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/1-cardano_genesis/README.md

 2. The transition from a federated PoS consensus protocol, to a delegated PoS consensus
 </details>

-### True or False: Cardano started as a federated network, where block production was handed over to the three genesis entities.
+### Cardano started as a federated network, where block production was handed over to the three genesis entities.
 1. True
 1. False

 <details><summary>See correct answer</summary>

-2. True
+1. True
 </details>

 ### The Cardano network stopped for several days during March 2020 due to an issue and had to be restarted.
 This is now referred to as “the Byron reboot”.